Categories

 What is biodynamic viticulture?

-Only organic plant protection products are permitted, organic fertilisation (with manure, often from own livestock) and vine row greening are obligatory.Biodiversity in the vineyard and the use of beneficial insects are of great importance.
-Vineyard cultivation should be carried out without machines if possible, but rather only by people or with animals.
+Only biological pesticides are permitted, organic fertilisation (with manure, often from the vineyard's own livestock) and vineyard planting are obligatory.
+Species diversity(biodiversity) in the vineyard and the use of beneficial organisms are of great importance.
+As far as possible, vineyard work should be carried out without machines, but rather only by people or with animals.

 Biodynamic viticulture goes further than organic viticulture and is the "strictest" form of organic viticulture.
-Biodynamically produced wines can be recognised by the seal of the Demeter Association, which defines the specifications for biodynamic agriculture and viticulture.
+Biodynamically produced wines can be recognised by the seal of the Demeter Association, which defines the requirements for biodynamic agriculture and viticulture.